 During construction, activities undertaken on site may have temporary adverse impacts on vehicle travellers, and non-motorised road users (NMUs) as a result of construction presence, and associated noise and delays due to traffic management measures.
-Road users and local service providers (i.e. bus operators) will be informed of works through a media release, which will provide details of construction dates and times, planned amnesties, and the alternative diversion route.

 No significant congestion issues are noted during the proposed construction hours; however increased journey times may occur, but these are considered insignificant considering the relatively low traffic counts.